Alternatives Guide

 Does Rhymer's Block detect slant and multisyllabic rhymes well?

 Not consistently.
-The App Store listing advertises slant and near rhymes, but recent reviews flag inaccurate detection on multisyllabic chains.
+The app advertises slant and near rhymes, but some users have flagged inaccurate detection on multisyllabic chains.
 RhymeFlux runs sound-based matching with an extended rap slang map and 9 hip-hop phonetic mergers.
 So pairs like Time and Mine, or veins and brain, show up as the same rhyme family.

 Is RhymeFlux free, and does it work offline?

 Yes to both.
-The free tier lets you write as much as you want.
-Rhyme Highlighting and Live Syllable Counting light up on the first 12 bars of Tab 1.
-You can keep writing past that as plain text.
-Pro is $15 per month, $99 per year, or $249 lifetime.
-Lose internet and the Pro tools keep running for a full 7 days.
+The free tier puts no cap on how much you write.
+Rhyme Highlighting and Live Syllable Counting run on the first 12 bars of Tab 1, and anything past that stays as plain text you can keep adding to.
+Pro runs $15 per month, $99 per year, or $249 lifetime.
+Drop your connection and the Pro tools hold for a full 7 days.